-Compared to the nearby culinary capitals of London, Brussels and Paris, Amsterdam certainly flies under the radar when it comes to comestibles.
+Compared to the nearby culinary capitals of London, Brussels, and Paris, Amsterdam certainly flies under the radar when it comes to comestibles.
 Sandwiched between countries with especially distinctive cuisines, its own local culinary traditions are widely unknown.
 Traditional Dutch fare consists of hearty comfort food to warm one's bones in the northerly climate; unsophisticated but also unpretentious, it's an excellent antidote to the cold, wet days that prevail in some seasons.
 Here are some of the best restaurants to sample authentic Dutch cuisine in Amsterdam.

-Eerste Helmersstraat 33
+Address: Eerste Helmersstraat 33

 Located near the popular Vondelpark, Hap-Hmm's homey interior and its menu of unfussy, classic Dutch dishes make for a perfect pair.
-Fill up on specialties like beef escalope in an eetcafé atmosphere from € 7 per meal -- one of the most affordable dinner deals in town; then take an after-dinner stroll in the park.
+Fill up on specialties like beef escalope in an eetcafé atmosphere, then take an after-dinner stroll in the park.

 Moeders is a popular, subtly upscale take on traditional Dutch cuisine, praised for meticulous preparations that still won't break the bank.
 Their mix-and-match prix-fixe menus offer flexibility for an affordable price, as well as a meatless entree; their "Hollands Glorie" dessert sampler features the best of old-fashioned Dutch desserts.

 Address: Leidsekruisstraat 21